PrivateGuardian-protocol/private-guardian-ethglobal2023/README.md

 ## How to start

-You would need three terminals to start this project
+You would need three terminals to start this project.

+Start by running a submodule clone command

+`git submodule update --init --recursive`

-### Start bundler and node
+### Start bundler and node in a terminal

 Make sure your are in the `bundler` folder